D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 	caption="ISC Scanning data of port 9530"
 %}

-This scan happens a few days after the
+This scan happened a few days after the
 [full disclosure](https://habr.com/en/post/486856/)
-of a 0-day vulnerability affecting Xiongmai *security* camera from Vladislav Yarmak in February, 4.
+of a 0-day vulnerability affecting Xiongmai *security* camera from Vladislav Yarmak on 4 February 2020.
 This vulnerability allows an attacker to open a Telnet daemon on port 9527.
 Connecting with default credentials, an attacker can execute shell commands as root.
-Official security notice is available [here](http://www.xiongmaitech.com/en/index.php/news/info/12/68).
+The official security notice is available [here](http://www.xiongmaitech.com/en/index.php/news/info/12/68).

 PS: according to an